Updated May 27, 2021

 Ha’apai Group – The underwater topography is diverse with coral gardens, caves, caverns, canyons, tunnels, and walls, and passes fueled by the occasionally strong currents.
 Reefs have abundant hard corals with beds of large yellow sea fans and soft corals, and a variety of marine life with interesting macro critters in the nooks and crannies.

 Vava’u Group – This area has the same level of marine diversity as the other groups on a large number of dive sites.
 There are beautiful corals and big gorgonian fans on intriguing walls and drop-offs often with significant drift.
 The wreck of the copra steamer Clan McWilliam is located here off the city of Neiafu.

-There is not a liveaboard available that directly cruises the Tonga dive sites, but there are boats that go to French Polynesia, the Solomon Islands, Fiji, and Papua New Guinea.
-The Nai’a yacht below does do 7 humpback whale watching tours from July to September, however, it is fully booked through 2021.
+There is not a liveaboard available that directly cruises the Tonga dive sites this year, but there are boats that go to French Polynesia, the Solomon Islands, Fiji, and Papua New Guinea.
+(In the past, the Nai’a liveaboard at the bottom of the photos made the journey, but not this year.)
 Here are my reviews and links to those liveaboards:

 - Best Diving French Polynesia Liveaboards

 - Best Scuba Diving Trips, Solomon Islands Liveaboards

 - Best Scuba Diving Vacations – Papua New Guinea Liveaboards